vitoliveiras/nextjs-dashboard/README.md

 *Route groups allows you to organize files into logical groups without affecting the URL path structure.
 When you create a new folder using parentheses, the name won't be included in the URL path.*

-*In this chapter you are using the route group **/dashboard/(overview)** to only apply loading.tsx to your dashboard overview page.*
+*In this chapter we are using the route group **/dashboard/(overview)** to only apply loading.tsx to the dashboard overview page.*

 /dashboard<br>
 --(overview)<br>
 ---- loading.tsx<br>
 ---- page.tsx

-The folder structure above allows you to only apply loading.tsx to yout dashboard overview page.
+The folder structure above allows you to only apply loading.tsx to your dashboard overview page.

 ### Deciding where to place your Suspense boundaries
 Where you place your Suspense boundaries will depend on a few things: